Identity

 Concept ReferenceFrost, D. R. 1985.
 Amphibian species of the world.
 A taxonomic and geographical reference.
 Allen Press, Inc., and The Association of Systematics Collections, Lawrence, Kansas. v + 732 pp.

 Taxonomic CommentsEurycea guttolineata formerly was included in Eurycea longicauda.
-Martof et al. (1980) regarded E. longicauda and E. guttolineata as distinct species, based mainly on sympatry between guttolineata and longicauda without evidence of intergradation along the Blue Ridge escarpment.
-However, Ireland (1979) stated that the evidence is inconclusive and noted that guttolineata and longicauda intergrade in northern Alabama and surrounding areas (Valentine 1962, Mount 1975).
-On this evidence, Ireland (1979), Dundee and Rossman (1989), Conant and Collins (1991), and some other recent herpetofaunal accounts treated guttolineata as a subspecies of E. longicauda.
-Carlin (1997) examined genetic and morphological variation in the putative intergrade zone and found several fixed allozyme differences and no support for intergrade specimens or a zone of intermediates; he concluded that the two taxa are distinct species.
-Bonett et al. (2014 "2013") recovered a molecular tree in which Eurycea longicauda longicauda is more closely related to Eurycea junaluska than to Eurycea longicauda melanopleura, suggesting that careful evaluation of the possibility that the two nominal subspecies are two species rather than sections of geographic variation of one species (Frost 2020).
+Martof et al. (1980) regarded E. longicauda and E. guttolineata as distinct species, but Ireland (1979), Dundee and Rossman (1989), Conant and Collins (1991), and other herpetofaunal accounts treated guttolineata as a subspecies of E. longicauda.
+Carlin (1997) concluded that the two taxa are distinct species.
+Bonett et al. (2014 "2013") recovered a molecular tree in which Eurycea longicauda longicauda is more closely related to Eurycea junaluska than to Eurycea longicauda melanopleura, suggesting that careful evaluation of the possibility that the two nominal subspecies are two species rather than sections of geographic variation of one species.

 Conservation Status